Following is the case brief for Grutter v. Bollinger, 539 U.S. 306 (2003).

 There is no question that racial bias, in education as elsewhere, still exists in this country.
 Race-conscious admissions policies are therefore important to remedy that existing bias.
 There is hope, however, that someday the country will not need race-conscious admissions policies.

 The Constitution proscribes discrimination based on race, and public universities are no exception.
 The notion of “critical mass” is merely a sham to allow racial preferences.
 The Court’s ruling adds further confusion to any review of a school’s admissions policies in the future.

 African Americans can achieve in any part of American life without the help of race-based admissions policies.
 In this case, the Law School’s policy amounts to racial discrimination, which the Fourteenth Amendment forbids.

 The way in which the Law School tries to achieve a diverse student body is not narrowly tailored.
 Rather, the “critical mass” rationale is merely a bald-faced effort to attain racial balance.
 The statistics in the case demonstrate that fact.

-This case is an important milestone in the debate on affirmative action.
-In Grutter, the Court found the use of affirmative action in school admissions can be constitutional provided that (i) race is only one of many factors considered; (ii) the purpose is a diverse student body; and (iii) an applicant’s race does not replace an individualized, holistic review of each applicant.
+Grutter v.
+Bollinger is an important milestone in the debate on affirmative action.
+The Court found the use of affirmative action in school admissions can be constitutional provided that (i) race is only one of many factors considered; (ii) the purpose is a diverse student body; and (iii) an applicant’s race does not replace an individualized, holistic review of each applicant.